peterjurich/technicalwriting/notes/technical writers hq.md

    * **Always use .jpeg over a .png**
 * Don't use screenshots excessively bc changes to UI will create more work for you.
 * May sometimes help to write captions before making the graphic.

+# Establishing Editing Flow
+## When you're the only editor
+* Crowdsource a checklist
+* Apply software tools
+* Take multiple passes through text
+* Read it out loud
+* Sleep on it
+* Observe someone while they read your content
+   * Note exact points of needed improvement
+   * Can see reactions with expectations vs docu
+* Experiment
+* Listen to your audience
+* Pretend everything you write will go in your portfolio
+* Agile equates less time to edit
+   * Send small amounts at a time
+   * Ask for a specific type of edit
+   * Self-edit as a last result: [Self-editing checklist](https://docs.google.com/spreadsheets/d/10NZH4NsOOoYlV3Sw_4cabY1Z7X2OL_i8E0Ux24hpMW4/edit#gid=0)
+* Most of the time, you can go back after launch